BlazeAmirra/Blaze/README.md

-# Hello-world
+# NeAndrea web updates
-This is updates on what Im working with and homework I did.
+This is updates on what Im working with and the accompsments I did.